offmywave011/masterconcrete/Ready-To-Use-UI.md

 - Behavior: Enable or disable features like Multi Page, Auto Snapping, Flash Light.
 - Use in workflows of your App: e.g. [Your Main Activity] => **[Document Scanner Activity]** => [Your Custom Review Activity] => **[Cropping Activity]** => [Your Custom Document Handling]...

+Please note: The main idea of the RTU UI is to provide a simple-to-integrate and simple-to-customize Activity components.
+Due to this idea there are some limitations with the possibilities of customization.
+If you need more customization options you have to implement custom Activities using our "Classical SDK UI Components".

 ## Integration

 ### Dependencies